MeikBehr/portfolio/README.md

 ## **Known Limitations**

-* Portfolio projects section: Some links are for demonstration only and not fully WCAG-compliant
+* Portfolio projects section: Some links intentionally point to older, non-accessible projects to illustrate my development progress
+* Not all projects are WCAG-compliant or maintained
 * No database integration; contact messages are sent via email only
 * This is a showcase; no sensitive data, GDPR-safe (privacy policy linked)